-Tables 1A and 1B display the projected countywide disposal capacity needs until 2030 in terms of tons and cubic yards, respectively.
+Table 1 displays projected the countywide disposal capacity needs until 2022.
 Strategies involving disposal outside of Sonoma County are discussed further in Section 6.7.

 6.4 CRITERIA FOR ESTABLISHING NEW OR EXPANDING EXISTING SOLID WASTE FACILITIES

 The siting criteria included in this section are based on federal, state, and local laws and policies regarding solid waste facilities.
 Siting criteria were developed according to Title 14, Chapter 9, Article 6.5 for preparing the Siting Element of the County Integrated Waste Management Plan (ColWMP).
 The state guidelines outline specific categories of criteria to be used for establishing new, or expanding existing, solid waste facilities for ultimate disposal (landfills and transformation or incineration facilities).
 Several criteria were based on federal (Environmental Protection Agency) landfill locational restrictions (40 CFR 258), which are generally exclusionary in nature.
 It should be noted that exclusionary criteria do not necessarily exclude an entire site from consideration, but may only pertain to portions of a site.